D5CN/ASHttpd/README.md

     obj.index = function(data:Object):Object
     {

-        // you can get data from data.post which sended by browser.
+        // you can get POST data from data.post which sended by browser.NOTICE: if there are no POST data,data.post will get GET data

         trace(JSON.stringify(data.post));

+        // you can get GET data from data.get which sended by browser. trace(JSON.stringify(data.get));

         // this return object will response to browser,so you can get this data in javascript or other language.